EOxServer/eoxserver/docs/sphinx/en/users/idm/index.rst

 - You can change the database connection in the ``config/GeoPDP.xml`` configuration file if necessary.

-To add new XACML policies to the Authorisation Service, refer to the :ref:`XACML `.
+To add new XACML policies to the Authorisation Service, refer to the :ref:`XACML Policies`.

-.. _XACML:
+.. _XACML Policies:

 XACML Policies for the Authorisation Service
 ````````````````````````````````````````````